survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Understanding SemVer

 Most popular packages out there comply with SemVer.
-It’s problematic as sometimes packages may inadvertently break it, but there are ways around this.
+It's problematic as sometimes packages may inadvertently break it, but there are ways around this.
 Roughly, SemVer states that you should not break backward compatibility, given [certain rules](http://semver.org/) are met:

 1. The MAJOR version gets incremented when incompatible API changes are made to stable APIs.
 2. The MINOR version gets incremented when backwards-compatible functionality is added.